Making beauty services accessible to English speakers in South Korea.

 Using Crazy 8 practice, I sketched out more possible features that might work.
 I wanted to generate as many ideas as possible as the timeline was quite tight.

 Prioritizing features while aligning with business goals was a struggle to me.
-This is due to the fact that we wanted to create an all-in-one app.
-To communicate clearly with my client, I design build a few users flows to show how a user interacts with a product.
-This helps me figure out issues in the flow and highlight important screens.
+This is due to the fact that my client wanted to create an all-in-one app.
+To communicate clearly with my client, I build major users flows to show how a user interacts with a product.
+This helps me figure out issues in the flow and gives clarity to my client.

 Next up, sketching out the flows!
 Through sketches, I tested out multiple ways to set up the booking flow and move through the application – merchant screen, payment screen and bookings screen.